Nishtha-Gautam/PCOS-Prediction/README.md

 ## Limitations
 - Based on a Kaggle dataset; real-world validation is needed on larger, diverse clinical datasets.<br>
 - Some code redundancy is present due to collaborative group work.<br><br>

-## License
-Open-source for academic and research purposes.
-Please cite this repository if used.<br>